Crissium/SilverDict/README.md

 - [ ] Refactor and clean up Vue code (help wanted!)
 - [ ] Allow custom styles (for now you can use XStyle and DarkReader, for example)
 - [ ] Add proper styling for `<sound>` tags
-- [ ] Allow zooming in/out of the dictionary page
+- [ ] Allow zooming in/out of the definition area
+- [ ] Make the strings translatable (there are only a few of them, though)
 - [ ] Better support for mobile screens (help wanted!)
-- [ ] Make the strings translatable (there are only a few of them, though)

 I would like to imitate GoldenDict Android's interface, where the input area is always at the top, and next to it is a button to select dictionaries; when the input is blank, history is displayed instead of matched candidates.
 I wonder where to put the miscellaneous buttons like the ones for clearing history and managing dictionaries.